-We would love to have more high-quality project proposals than Google will be able to fund in spite of their enormous generosity with Summer of Code.
+Portland State University would love to have more high-quality project proposals than Google can fund, in spite of Google's enormous generosity with Summer of Code.
 Here is our detailed list of suggestions about how to write a Summer of Code proposal that will stand the best chance of rising to the top of the heap…

 Please read Google Summer of Code Student Guide (at the bare minimum, its proposal-relevant sections).
 Bart Massey and other Portland, Oregon USA GSoC'ers helped to write this, and it contains much advice that was previously on this page.